dnozay/Bugzilla-Extension-MultipleEditNoEmail/README.md

 # Installation

-Copy the `z99_MultipleEditNoEmail` directory into the `extensions` directory of your Bugzilla installation.
+Copy this directory into the `extensions` directory of your Bugzilla installation.
+Then rename it to `MultipleEditNoEmail`.

+# Git submodule

+If you have your bugzilla code in git, you may add this extension as a submodule.

 # Notes

-The directory starts with `z99_` in order to have its `bugmail_recipients` hook run last.
+The hook `bugmail_recipients` needs to run last.

+- you can prefix the directory name with `z99_` (as well as the package name in the code), or
+- you can patch your bugzilla installation with [this commit](https://github.com/dnozay/bugzilla/commit/b6c58fc7be71d36e788803e027f8c60f91c744b8).